 As you continue east, you’ll notice the rust-red brick of the Hamm’s Brewery castle rising into the sky.
 It looms overhead like a specter of St. Paul’s past, decaying, covered in years of graffiti and neglect.

 But while the building, which closed completely in 1997, is falling apart, new life is growing all around it.

 From the walking/bike path you’re at the base of the building looking up at what was once the 5th largest brewery in the country now reduced to a shell; a shadow its former glory.
 Nature, it seems, doesn’t wait for urban renewal, or gentrification, slowly reclaiming the building and the land around it.

 But now, we know, we can have both.

-As the building slowly comes back to life inside, with 11 Wells Spirits Company, Flat Earth Brewing Company, and Urban Organics Aquaponics farm operating in various parts of the expansive campus, so the greenspace grows outside.
+As the building slowly comes back to life inside, with 11 Wells Spirits Company, Flat Earth Brewing Company, Urban Organics Aquaponics farm, and roastery and a cafe maybe coming soon, operating in various parts of the expansive campus, nature takes back the bricks and grows outside.

 You’re only a mile from downtown St. Paul.
 But when you look back you won’t see any trace of it.
 For now, the sights and sounds are only those of birds, the growth comes from weeds, the fast pace of city lives a world away. and maybe the family of deer known to call this area home.